61+ Camping Hacks – GENIUS Visual Examples To Get You Inspired!

 Use Doritos for Kindling

 If you’re having trouble getting your fire started, try using Doritos!
 The chips are full of oil and fat, which makes them great for starting a fire.
-Just make sure you don’t eat them all before you get the fire going!
+And the kids have a whole lot of fun throwing them in. =P

 Crack and Store Eggs Before the Trip